Chatbots and interactive fitting rooms part of Hallenstein Glasson Holdings' plan to combat ever-changing retail market

 In September the group reported a 58 per cent increase in annual profit for the 12 months ended August 1.
 Online sales represented 12.8 per cent of all sales in that period.

-The outlook for the current year remained uncertain but the company remained focused on inventory levels and other factors within its control, Goddard said.
+While the outlook for the current financial year remained uncertain, the company remained focused on inventory levels and other factors within its control, Goddard said.

 "Australia and New Zealand continue to be increasingly challenging retail markets.